 All surfaces in the hospital harbor potentially pathogenic microorganisms, but high-touch surfaces in patient rooms should be prioritized to maintain high standards of cleanliness.
 Hospital housekeepers should identify high-touch surfaces by the type of activity involved and the frequency of contact with a contaminated surface.
 Bed handrails, door handles, and light switches have frequent contact with hands and should be cleaned more often than minimal contact surfaces such as walls, mirrors, and window sills.

-Hospital Housekeeping App
+Hospital Housekeeping with a Mobile App

-- Send real-time notifications of scheduled hospital housekeeping
+- Send real-time notifications of scheduled hospital housekeeping.

-- Capture photo evidence of cleaned patient rooms and high-touch surfaces
+- Capture photo evidence of cleaned patient rooms and high-touch surfaces.

 - Automatically generate and share hospital housekeeping reports to members of the organization.
 Preview sample report.